 You guys.
 I’m reeeaaally needing new breakfast ideas.
 That doesn’t feel like a very food blogger thing to admit.
-But, Here’s the thing.
-Despite being a food blogger who is supposed to be (and does enjoy!) testing out new and exciting recipes regularly; I can also be a stick in the mud about food sometimes.
+Here’s the thing, despite being a food blogger who is supposed to enjoy testing out new and exciting recipes regularly I can also be a stick in the mud about food sometimes.
 Though I do love variety, I also somehow am the type of person who eats the same single dish, over, and over again, every day, for a very, very long time.
 Until I get completely and utterly sick of it anyway.
 I think I’ve told you guys about my year (yes a literal year) of eating nothing but scrambled eggs for breakfast that occurred back in my North Dakota days?

 In more recent years my eat-everyday-for-way-way-too-long breakfast has been peanut butter toast.
-I’m pretty sure I’ve already crossed the eat for a year line with this one.
-And the thing is, if I have to look at a piece of peanut butter toast in the morning (heck any time of day at this point) I may hurl, or scream, or otherwise carry on.
+I’m pretty sure I’ve already crossed the “eat it for a year line” with this one.
+And the thing is, if I have to look at a piece of peanut butter toast in the morning (heck any time of day at this point) I may cry, or scream, or otherwise carry on.

 Given my pattern in the past, I know I’m not going to to be able to face peanut butter toast in the morning for a good two to five years.
 I mean at this point I will finally eat eggs in the morning again… but it took about five years for me to get to that point.